bjornarprytz/mine-sweeter/readme.md

 - Initialization
   - Tutorialize the open of a cell

-- Scoring
-  - When you click on a cell with confirmed neighbors, you draw 1 card per mine, and score the draw
-  - Then grey them out so they can't be used again
-  - The number on adjacent cells is updated to reflect the number of mines that have been scored
+- When you hover a scorable cell, highlight the flags that will be scored
+- Visually indicate scored cells

 - Mines
   - Value mines (4, 5, or 6)